zameerbharwani/Deep-Learning-for-Metasurface-Optimization/README.md

 1) Since deep learning is merely vectors/matrices, all computations are analytical and faster by up to 1200x compared to the simulation methods used currently, which are numerical (finite difference time domain).
 So even though this is still brute force, it is a significantly faster brute force!

-2) This code for the forward design sets the foundation for the inverse desgin
+2) This code for the forward design sets the foundation for the inverse design.

 **Definitions**: